TheMLC/bwarm-data-load/README.md

 # bwarm-data-load
-A collection of SQL Scripts The MLC uses to load BWARM snapshots into Data Stores
+A collection of SQL Scripts used to load BWARM snapshots into Data Stores